Watching and sharing video content is one of the most common uses of the web,

 Here, we have the

 If you’re curious, you can dig into the CSS to find out how I did it.
-This is kind of a hack to make the progress bar look like it’s a singular element, but I feel it’s justified for our use case.
+It’s kind of a hack to make the progress bar look like it’s a singular element, but I feel it’s justified for our use case.

-min attribute on both is set to 0, and the
+min attribute on both is set to zero, and the

 initalizeVideo as shown below: